A Microscopic Lattice for Two-dimensional Dipolar Excitons

-To study the degree of exciton localisation in the lattice potential, we report in Figure 2.b-j real images of the PL measured at three different delays, namely \SI{40}{\nano\second}, \SI{160}{\nano\second}, \SI{250}{\nano\second}, and for $\Delta V$= \SI{3}{\volt} (b-d), \SI{1.5}{\volt} (e-g) and \SI{0}{\volt} (h-j).
-On each row, $\Delta V$ and therefore the lattice depth are fixed, while on each column the delay is fixed and so is then the mean exciton density.
-The lowest row displays the regime where dipolar excitons explore a lattice with vanishing barrier height, i.e. a flat potential landscape.
+In Fig. 2 the lowest row displays the regime where dipolar excitons explore a lattice with vanishing barrier height, i.e. a flat potential landscape.
 Then, at every delay the PL pattern does not reveal any modulation due to the lattice potential.
 Instead the PL is rather homogeneous spatially, illustrating that dipolar excitons are delocalised in the plane of the double quantum well.
-We only note a slight curved modulation in the PL images, due to Newton interference fringes created at the surfaces of the intensifier coupled to our charged coupled device camera.
+We only note a slight curved modulation in the PL images, of around 10 $\%$ amplitude, due to Newton interference fringes created by the intensifier coupled to our charged coupled device camera.
 Such interference can not be avoided for spectrally narrowband images as the ones we study here.
+Nevertheless these do not limit our analysis, as shown below.
 By contrast, for the first row (Fig.2.b-d) where the lattice depth is the greatest, the PL exhibits a \SI{3}{\micro\meter} period and square modulation, at every delay studied.
 This behaviour was expected since in these experiments the lattice depth always exceeds the photoluminescence blueshift (see Fig.1).
 Also, we note in Fig.2.b (at the termination of the loading laser pulse) that the localisation is stronger along the horizontal axis.
 Again, this behaviour was expected from our simulations (Fig.1) since along the horizontal axis the lattice depth is the greatest.
 Increasing the delay, the difference between the horizontal and vertical directions fades away since the PL blueshift decreases.